AceCHQ/MMIQ/README.md

 🎯 **MM-IQ Evaluation**

 - **We have released MM-IQ dataset with 2710 problems, across eight reasoning patterns.**
-- **With our evaluation folder, you can use the MLLM's response or the parsed prediction as input to get the performance of MM-IQ.**
+- **With our evaluation folder, you can use the LMM's response or the parsed prediction as input to get the performance of MM-IQ.**

 ## Disclaimers